 PSJD’s Postgraduate Fellowship Resource will also point you to tons of unique fellowship opportunities and give you ideas for host organizations.

 Your “sponsoring organization” is your host organization where you will be completing your two-year fellowship.
-Before you start writing your Shaffer essays, fill out this application, or take any further step to apply for fellowships, you must secure a host organization.
+Before you start writing your Shaffer and BOAF essays, fill out this application, or take any further step to apply for fellowships, you must secure a host organization.
 It is the very first step in applying for Notre Dame fellowships.
 You can find potential host organizations in the Public Interest Fellowship Database in the “Unpaid fellowships & host orgs” tab or by searching PSJD.
 If you want to talk through potential host organizations, contact me ASAP.

 You must be supervised by an attorney.
 The committee will not fund projects taking place in an organization without an attorney on-site.
 The committee takes supervision very seriously because they want you to be successful in your fellowship so be sure to engage in conversations about who your supervisor will be very early in the process.